|

 Traditionally cloggers danced to bluegrass music, and often do today.
 However many kinds of music, from rock and pop to country western are used for clogging dances these days.
 One thing is always true, however, and that is the music will always be upbeat and lively.

-Everyone is welcome to join the class; all ages, singles, couples and families.
+Everyone is welcome at the class; all ages, singles, couples and families, however kids under 12 should be accompanied by an adult.
 There is no obligation the first night of class; interested dancers are welcome to come and try it out one time.
+Pay only if you continue.
 No special clothes or shoes are required, however hard-soled shoes and comfortable clothes are recommended.

 The lively music and rhythm of the footwork are quite catchy and make most people want to join right in.